jmartin432/cloudformation-monitor/README.md

 # CloudFormation Monitor
-A simple CloudFormation Stack setting up AWS resources to monitor other CloudFormation Stacks and report progress to Slack.
+A simple AWS CloudFormation stack setting up AWS resources to monitor other AWS CloudFormation stacks and report progress as those stacks are built to a dedicated Slack channel.

 # Technologies Used:
 * AWS CloudFormation